 We are just three months away from Movement Festival 2020 and the full lineup has finally been announced.
-With artists like Adam Beyer, ANNA, and Testpilot gracing Detroit with their presence May 23-25, Techno enthusiasts are not going to want to miss out on the festival’s 20th year.
+With artists like Adam Beyer, ANNA, and Testpilot gracing Detroit with their presence on September 11,12, and 13th, Techno enthusiasts are not going to want to miss out on the festival’s 20th year.

 Lay-Dorsey was diagnosed with progressive multiple sclerosis when she was 45.
 In 2000, the problem worsened and she had to start relying on a motorized scooter to get around.
 For some, this type of restricted mobility might have stopped them from attending and enjoying music festivals on a regular basis, but not Grandma Techno.